hellin/LWMessageQueue/README.md

 See Example/Message.h and Example/example.cpp for more details on how to use LWMessageQueue and how to define messages.

-## Dependencies
-Uses the following C++11 features that can be removed if someone needs to use this with an older compiler:
-* std::atomic<> - Replace with OS specific atomic or gcc extension __sync_fetch_and_add()
-* Deleted functions (=delete) - Replace with empty implementation instead {}
-* constexpr - An optimization.
-Simply remove the constexpr keyword

 ## Example

 ```